telerik/maui-docs/controls/chart/series/cartesian/scatter-spline-area-series.md

 ---
-title: Scatter Spline Area
+title: ScatterSplineArea Series
-page_title: .NET MAUI Chart Documentation | Scatter Spline Area Series
+page_title: .NET MAUI Chart Documentation | ScatterSplineArea Series
 description: Check our &quot;ScatterSplineArea Series&quot; documentation article for Telerik Chart for .NET MAUI
 slug: chart-series-scatter-spline-area-series
 position: 0
 ---

-# Scatter Spline Area Series
+# ScatterSplineArea Series

-The Cartesian Chart visualizes Scatter Spline Area Series as the area enclosed by the coordinate axes and curved line segments that connect the series data points.
-The Scatter Spline Area Series inherit from the [`ScatterPointSeries`]({% slug chart-series-scatter-point-series %}) class and also require both axes of the chart to be Numerical Axes.
+The Cartesian Chart visualizes ScatterSplineArea Series as the area enclosed by the coordinate axes and curved line segments that connect the series data points.
+The ScatterSplineArea Series inherit from the [`ScatterPointSeries`]({% slug chart-series-scatter-point-series %}) class and also require both axes of the chart to be Numerical Axes.

 ## Features

-The Scatter Spline Area Series provides the following properties:
+The ScatterSplineArea Series provides the following properties:

 - `XValueBinding`&mdash;Defines the binding that will be used to fill the `XValue` of the `ScatterDataPoint` members of the `DataPoints` collection.
 - `YValueBinding`&mdash;Defines the binding that will be used to fill the `YValue` of the `ScatterDataPoint` members of the `DataPoints` collection.